loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-02-algebraic-enigmas/chapter-09-hodge-conjecture.md

 - How does the continuous recognize the algebraic?
 - Can we detect algebraic origin from cohomological data?

-This is ψ = ψ(ψ) as the recognition problem—consciousness identifying its own algebraic manifestations.
+This is ψ = ψ(ψ) as the recognition problem—observer identifying its own algebraic manifestations.

 ## 9.18 Approaches to Proof